bitplane/uh-halp-data/README.md

 ### TODO

-#### Musty haves
+#### Musty havelys

 * shell builtins in the binary list.
-* Parse `/etc/alternatives` because these are missing
+* Add `/etc/alternatives` because our list of those are minimal.
+* Docker publish scripts - currently manual.
+  * Release process in general.
+* Detect command subcommand pattern with nested --halps going on
-* Popularity contest needs to filter GUI apps.
+* Popularity contest needs to filter out GUI apps.
-* Add tests / test framework.
-* Docker image + data publish scripts
+* manpage dumps from docker image
 * ¿que halp? - translate training data

 #### Never to have

 * Look at other package sources (brew, pip, npm, cpan, rubygems, go)
-* Mac + Windows specific stuff
+* Mac + Windows specific stuff.
+  * Might make a separate repo for these.
 * use `Provides`/`Depends` etc package metadata to get alternatives and ++priority
-* Detect command subcommand pattern with nested --halps going on
-* manpage dumps from docker image
+* Add tests / test framework.

 ### data